 Power comes from thousands of people speaking up and deciding to take action.
-That is why our plan is based on building people power from the ground up.
+That is why our plan as a new organization is based on building people power from the ground up.
 The plan has three stages:

 Stage 1: Build a Mandate.
 2017

-With the launch of our 10K Strong Campaign, we trained leaders like you to ask their family, friends, neighbors, and co-workers to sign our 10K Strong Pledge and join the movement for a Durham for All.
+With the launch of our 10K Strong Campaign, we trained leaders like you to ask family, friends, neighbors, and co-workers to sign our 10K Strong Pledge and join the movement for a Durham for All.
 In less than a year, over 4,500 people said “yes” and signed on!
 These commitments were the foundation for a new political vision of a Durham rooted in the principles of a Durham for all of us.
-We grounded ourselves in these principles while doing deep organizing in people of color communities to turn out more people to vote.
+Grounded in these principles, we organized in working class and people of color communities to find new leaders and get out the vote.
 Together, we elected a progressive, people of color majority to Durham’s City Council!

 Stage 2: Build a Model.
 2018